 Severe spinal injuries can cause paralysis, with devastating consequences for victims and their families.
 If you or a loved one has suffered spinal injuries in an accident that was someone else’s fault, contact an Indianapolis spinal cord injury lawyer today.
-Attorney Merry Fountain will do whatever is necessary to hold responsible parties accountable and fight for the compensation you need.
+Injury attorney Merry Fountain will do whatever is necessary to hold responsible parties accountable and fight for the compensation you need.

 Damage to the spinal cord or the nerves at the end of the spinal canal can cause permanent loss of strength, function, or sensation below the site of the injury.
 Ability to control movement after spinal cord injury depends on the location of the injury on the spinal cord and the severity of the injury.

 The lowest normal part of the spinal cord is called the neurological level of the injury.
 Depending on where the injury is located, paralysis resulting from spinal injuries may be: